nats-io/nats.net.v1/README.md

 ## Getting started
 The easiest and recommended way to start using NATS in your .NET projects, is to use the [NuGet package]((https://www.nuget.org/packages/NATS.Client)).
 For examples on how to use the client, see below or in any of the included sample projects.

+**Check out [NATS by example](https://natsbyexample.com) - An evolving collection of runnable, cross-client reference examples for NATS.**

 ## Get up and running with the source code
 First, download the source code: